ajn313/pruning-defense/README.md

     H5py
     TensorFlow

-Screenshots of the Goodnet outputs, as well as a brief report are also included.
+Screenshots of the Goodnet outputs as png files, as well as a brief report titled ajn313_Report_Backdoor_Attacks.pdf are also included.